3.1 District Structure

 Districts are strongly encouraged to meet with potential applicants on site to discuss the potential project before an application is submitted for funding.
 The purpose of a pre- application meeting is to work jointly with the applicant to ensure that the plan they submit is in the best interest of both entities.
 Some applicants, especially those new to the Program, may focus on road improvement concerns over environmental concerns.
 The pre-application meeting allows districts to provide input on the potential project at an early stage before the applicant has invested a large amount of time and resources in developing a plan.
 Program Quality Assurance / Quality Control visits have repeatedly shown that districts that conduct pre-application site visits have a better relationship with their municipalities and end up putting better projects on the ground.

 This visit also allows an early discussion of potential topics relating to permitting, funding availability, and other issues that could affect the scope or design of the project.
-Potential landowner issues, discussed in section 184.108.40.206, should be a part of the initial site visit.
+Potential landowner issues, discussed in section 22.214.171.124, should be a part of the initial site visit.
 Often the type of practices used on a road will depend a great deal on the cooperation of local landowners, especially where off right-of-way work or additional drainage outlets are required for successful project completion.
+District may develop local polices requiring pre-application meetings.

 District staff should review applications for administrative completeness and to ensure they comply with established Program policies and guidance.
 A project sketch, location map, and itemized costs are a required part of the grant application.
 District staff is encouraged to work with applicants to revise the scope of their applications that do not meet Program standards.
 Districts may make minor changes to the application and have the applicant show concurrence by initialing and dating the change.
 In cases where significant changes are needed to the application work plan, the district should work with the township to create a new application that represents an acceptable project.
 Examples of "significant changes" may include: changes in project scope, recommended design changes, considerations for engineering and permitting costs, resizing of stream crossing structures, etc. The district may, at their discretion, refuse to accept incomplete applications or applications that do not properly address environmental issues.